 This course provides a culminating experience in which students will integrate the theoretical and practical strategic communication skills developed in prior courses.
 Students will apply these skills by developing an effective communication campaign.
 A grade of "B" or better is required.
-This course is open only to students who have completed 24 hours of coursework (including COM 6600, COM 6605, COM 6691 and JRN 6640) in the program.
+This course is open only to students who have successfully completed 24 hours of coursework (including COM 6600, COM 6605, COM 6691 and JRN 6640) in the program.
+This course may only be taken in the students final term of the program.